full-stack-design/slate/README.md

 ```

 #### Notes
-Component styles are marked as .css files although they technically become .html files with the addition of the <style> tag
+Component styles are marked as .css files although they technically become .html files with the addition of the <style> tag.